-I see so many people running off to go achieve their way through life and yet they don’t have an internal guiding system.
-It is similar to a person stepping on the gas to a car but without any control of the steering wheel.
+I see so many people running off to achieve their way through life, yet they don’t have an internal guiding system.
+It is similar to a person stepping on the gas to a car but without any steering wheel control.
 Inevitably they crash.
-Or, we could say that they are forever lost since they do not have any idea where they are going.
+Alternatively, we could say that they are forever lost since they do not know where they are going.

 Knowing your Why will anchor you in your life, will provide unlimited inspiration, and help keep you afloat when all seems lost.

 The Why is bigger than the self.
 It extends beyond ego and guides us along like a GPS, even when we try to fight it.
 Which leads me to a profound truth I have come to realize as I got older:

 The life of just personal achievement eventually leads to hollowness.

 Perhaps, like me, at times, you have had days where you ask: What is the point of it all?
 Is this all there is?
 I thought once I hit my goals, I would be happy, but I am not.….